 Animations in the user interface need to be carefully designed to have the correct duration and changes in element positioning or size need to follow a suitable curve.

 In order to inspect the animations in your application, you can can set the

 SLINT_SLOW_ANIMATIONS environment variable before running the program.
 The variable accepts an unsigned integer value that is interpreted as a factor to globally slow down the steps of all animations, without having to make any changes to the

 SLINT_SLOW_ANIMATIONS=4 will slow down animations by a factor of four.

 The use of logical pixel lengths throughout

-.60 files allows SixtyFPS to dynamically compute the correct size of physical pixels, depending on the device-pixel ratio of the screen that is reported by the windowing system.
+.slint files allows Slint to dynamically compute the correct size of physical pixels, depending on the device-pixel ratio of the screen that is reported by the windowing system.
 If you want to get an impression of how the individual elements look like when rendered on a screen with a different device-pixel ratio, then you can set the

 Note: At the moment this overriding environment variable is only supported when using the OpenGL rendering backend.